ASPNET-CORE-INTERNSHIP/ASPNET-CORE-RADAR/README.md

     Server Name: Your local SQL Server's name

 8. Copy the connection string from the "properties" for the server added in the previous step in "Data Connections" & paste it to localDatabase in appsettings.json
-9. Install Postgres from Package Manager Console under the Tools menu of the Visual Studio
+9. Install Postgres from Package Manager Console under the Tools menu of the Visual Studio (Required for aspects)
 10. Install [ASPNETAOP-WebServer](https://github.com/cenkgokturk/ASPNET-CORE-MVC-WEB-SERVER) and open it in a seperate Visual Studio window
 11. Click "Start without debugging" for the ASPNETAOP-WebServer project
 12. Do the same thing for ASPNETAOP